 Drive an affordable vehicle

 The type of car you drive has a huge impact on how much you pay for car insurance.
 Sports cars, luxury vehicles and vehicles that may be more expensive to repair or replace will generally result in higher premiums.
 There are some cars that are generally cheaper to insure than others.
+Based on Bankrate’s studies using data from Quadrant Information Services, the cheapest cars to insure with full coverage are the Honda CR-V, Hyundai Tucson and Ford F-150.

 Improve your driving skills